 Along with an advance directive, many people choose to prepare a power of attorney, or POA.
 This document authorizes another person to make financial or medical decisions for you if you become incapacitated.
-Like your living will, your POA should be in the hands of the people who will need it when the time comes.
+Like living wills, powers of attorney should be in the hands of the people who will need them when the time comes.
 Keep one copy with your will, and give copies to the person or people who will hold the POA for you.

 7. Anything Your Bank Won’t Allow